 Sharone Schwartz Kaufman

-Sharone Kaufman joined Catholic Migration Services in 2008 as a staff attorney in the Immigration Legal Services Program where she represented clients in a wide range of immigration matters, with a particular focus in removal defense litigation.
-In 2012, she became the supervising attorney of the Immigration Legal Services Program.
-She currently oversees the Removal Defense Project, which represents asylees and noncitizens in removal proceedings in U.S. Immigration Court and before U.S. Citizenship and Immigration Services, and the Citizenship Project, which assists legal permanent residents with completing applications for naturalization.
-Prior to joining the organization, Sharone worked for several private law firms, where she represented clients in immigration matters as well as a range of civil litigation.
+Sharone Kaufman is the Managing Attorney of the Immigration Unit at Catholic Migration Services.
+She has been representing immigrants in New York City since 2006.
+Sharone joined Catholic Migration Services in 2008 as a staff attorney in the Immigration Unit where she represented clients in a wide range of immigration matters, with a particular focus on removal defense litigation.
+In 2016, she became the Managing Attorney of the Immigration Unit.
+Sharone oversees the entire Immigration Unit which is comprised of attorneys and BIA accredited paralegals, while also maintaining a small caseload.
+Sharone is also currently an Adjunct Clinical Professor at St. John’s Law School where she teaches and supervises the Bread and Life Immigration Clinic.
+Prior to joining Catholic Migration Services, Sharone worked for several private law firms, where she represented clients in immigration matters as well as a range of civil litigation.

-Sharone earned her bachelor’s degree in history at Rutgers University in 2003, and is a 2006 graduate of the Seton Hall University School of Law.
-Sharone is admitted to practice law in New York, New Jersey, and Florida.
+Sharone is a graduate Rutgers University and Seton Hall University School of Law.
+She is admitted to practice law in New York, New Jersey, and Florida.

 Managing Attorney – Housing